renanbotasse/porto42/lvl_1_BORN2BEROOT/README.md

 `sudo vim /etc/pam.d/common-password`

-- Find this line
+- Find this line:

 `password		requisite		pam_deny.so (or pam_pwquakity.so retry=3)`

-- Add this to the end of that line
+- Add this to the end of that line:

 `minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=77enforce_for_root`